joe7575/techage/manuals/manual_ta4_EN.md

 ### TA4 Button/Switch

 Only the appearance of the TA4 button/switch has changed.
 The functionality is the same as with the TA3 button/switch.
+With the wrench menu, however, the data can be changed later.

 [ta4_button|image]